Desp4/idym/README.md

 ## Compliant C++14 implementation of `std::variant` and `std::expected`

-The implementation includes the classes themselves and supplimentary standard library features not present in C++14.
+The implementation includes the classes themselves and supplementary standard library entities not present in C++14.
 Both `std::variant` and `std::expected` are defined as per the C++23 spec, with certain features omitted for the lack of language features dependending on the language version in use(see below).